Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical

 \section{Conclusion}

 This multicenter phantom study evaluated the quantitative accuracy and image quality for \lu\, of 9 conventional and 4 3D CZT systems at 8 different hospitals using both clinical and standardized protocols.
 While all sites had adequate \lu \, imaging capabilities, variations in absolute quantification were significant due to differences in calculation and calibration procedures, including non-traceable calibration of RNCs.
 Differences in image quality were large when using clinical protocols, but standardized reconstruction settings strongly reduced variability between systems of the same type, regardless of acquisition protocol.
 Differences between system types persisted when using standardized protocols due to differences in hardware and software design, most notably between conventional and CZT systems.
-Therefore, this research shows that it is possible to harmonize performance of systems of the same type by establishing harmonized reconstruction protocols, but harmonizing systems from different types remains challenging.
+Therefore, this research shows that it is possible to harmonize performance of systems of the same type by establishing standardized reconstruction protocols, but this does not harmonize systems from different types .

 \bmhead{Supplementary information}